Elmahallawy/elmahallawy.github.io/_news/announcement_5.md

 related_posts: false
 ---

 Congratulations!
-My paper was accepted by IEEE JSAC Journal.  :sparkles:
+My paper was accepted by the IEEE JSAC Journal.  :sparkles: